Trade Forex Trading

 • Quote Currency - USD or Variable Currency

 This is the second currency in a pair (USD).
-The Quote shows the value of the base currency in relation to the second currency.
+The Quote shows the value of the base currency relative to the second currency.

-Base Currency Quote - Example of exchange rates on MetaTrader 4 Platform Software
+Base Currency Quote - Explanation of exchange rates on MT4 Software Platform

 What is a Currency Quote? - How Do You Read a Base Currency Quote?

-Market Watch Window on MT4 - Base Currency Quote
+Market Watch Window in MT4 - Base Currency Quote

 The above are examples of EURUSD and GBPUSD pairs.

-The Base Currency Quote Quotes are shown as above, there is the Bid, the price at which you buy and Ask, the price at which you sell.
+The Base Currency Quote Quotes are shown as above, there's the Bid, the price at which you buy and Ask, the price at which you sell.
 The difference between these two quotes is the spread.
-Spread is the small markup that the broker puts before selling to you.
-This spread is how brokers make profit.
+Spread is the small mark up that the online broker puts before selling to you.
+This spread is how brokers earn profit.

 Where to Get Quotes from MT4

-Where to Get Currency Quotes in MetaTrader 4 - How to Read a Base Currency Trading Quote
+Where to Get Currency Quotes in the MT4 - How to Interpret/Analyze a Base Currency Trading Quote

 Base Currency Quote From Market Watch

-The Market Watch window will display all the Forex quotes of the various currency pairs as illustrated below.
+The Market-Watch window will display all the Forex quotes of the various currency pairs such as illustrated and shown below.

-List of Forex Currency Quotes Displayed in MT4 - How Do I Read a Base Currency Trading Quote?
+List of Forex Currency Quotes Displayed on MT4 - How Do I Read a Base Currency Trading Quote?

-The Listing of Currency Quotes Displayed on MT4 - Base Currency Quote
+The Listing of Currency Quotes Displayed on the MT4 - Base Currency Quote

 5 decimal Fractions Quote - Fraction of a Pip Quoting of Base Currency Quote

-If you trade with a broker using 5 points (all online brokers now use 5 decimal point format), then 1 fractional pip which is the 5th decimal place, will be equal to $1 per one standard contract.
-However, this is just the Fraction of a pip & not the original Pip.
+If you trade with a broker using 5 points (all online brokers now use 5 decimal point format), then 1 fractional pip which is the 5th decimal place, will be equivalent to $1 per one standard lot.
+However, this is just the Fraction of a pip and not the original and initial Pip.
 To Make up one Point you'll have to use 10 points, (it is like rounding off to the fourth decimal point).

 Example: for 4 Digits FX Quotes Format

-This is how the quotes were displayed before 2010 - 4 decimal points format
+This is how the quotes were displayed & shown before 2010 - 4 decimal point format

 1.4501-1.4500 = 0.0001 (1 pip)